GEO_CRADLE: Coordinating and Integrating State-of-the-Art Earth Observation Activities in the

 H2020-SC5-2015, GA : Νο 690133

 GEO-CRADLE is a Coordination and Support Action established for providing support to the Intergovernmental Organization GEO (Group on Earth Observations) and the Program for Global Monitoring for the Environment and Security Copernicus.
 GEO-CRADLE is also a synergetic action that establishes a network of stakeholders across the entire value added chain in Earth Observation (research, service providers, data providers, decision makers)and builds on platforms for the integration and dissemination of EO data and know-how across the regions of N. Africa, Middle East, and the Balkans (NAMEBA - also called as RoI-Region of Interest).
 For the time being GEO-CRADLE coordinates Earth Observation activities in 21 countries over NAMEBA.
 It supports practices of research organizations, public authorities, and private sector entities for accessing to and exploiting the satellite data of Copernicus and Copernicus contributing missions, as well as accessing to open and high quality in-situ platforms, data portals and arithmetic modelling capacities linking with the more advanced European research and industry facilities.
 The program establishes links with International Organizations and International Funding Mechanisms and creates roadmaps for actions towards using the Earth Observation technology and data in support to the four thematic priority areas of the project that are Adaptation to Climate Change, Improved Food Security and Water Extreme Management, Exploitation of Renewable Energy Resources, and Access to Raw Material in the regions of RoI.
-GEO-CRADLE as such has been recognized as Community Activity of GEO, and its outcomes so far have been used as fundamental components in the definition and development of following European Union flagship initiatives and big projects in the domain such as EuroGEOSS and NextGEOSS.
+GEO-CRADLE as such has been recognized as Community Activity of GEO, and so far its outcomes have been used as fundamental components in the definition and development of following European Union flagship initiatives and big projects in the domain such as EuroGEOSS and NextGEOSS.

 In the course of its lifetime the project has succeeded to: